Trump's budget has $2 trillion basic math error his team is defending

 "I'm aware of the criticisms and would simply come back and say there's other places where we were probably overly conservative in our accounting," he said.
 "We stand by the numbers."

+"We thought that the assumption that the tax reform would be deficit-neutral was the most reasonable of the three options that we had," he said.

-Treasury Secretary Steve Mnuchin, when asked Tuesday about the fiscal fumble during an economics conference, replied, "This is a preliminary document that will be refined."
+Treasury Secretary Steve Mnuchin, asked about the fiscal fumble during an economics conference the same day, replied, "This is a preliminary document that will be refined."

 Others say the numbers just don't add up.